Cleaning Guides

 Landlords’ rights and responsibilities

-Well, the law and regulations in Australia can be slightly different across states when talking about landlords and “mould” responsibility.
+Well, the laws and regulations in Australia can be slightly different across states when talking about landlords and “mould” responsibility.
 Still, their obligations, in general, include meeting building, health and safety requirements, and keeping their property in a good state of repair.
 This means that when plumbing, roofing, guttering, insulation and ventilation system issues arise, they should make sure that those are fixed sooner rather than later.

 To sum up, the landlord can refuse to return part of the security deposit at the end of the lease if mould damage has been caused by actions or inactions of the renter.